GoDaddy review: is it any good for website hosting?

-Alternatively, there’s a help center with how-tos, a community forum, a blog, and a system status page.
+Alternatively, there’s a help center with a wide range of how-tos, a community forum, a blog, and a system status page.

 I find this section helpful.
 It covers a lot of topics and has good articles on various topics.
 The community forum is active and moderated, so you’ll find a lot of help there too.

 All in all, GoDaddy has its bases covered when it comes to customer support.
 However, it’s not perfect.
 Sometimes it’s difficult to find a way to reach live chat.
 At the same time, agents are fast and generally helpful.

 GoDaddy might not be the nicest guy in the web hosting industry, but it surely isn’t the worst.
 I started this GoDaddy review quite negatively – high prices, no SSL certificates, expensive security features… But it proved that not all is bad.
 GoDaddy has an amazing interface to work with and keeps up its end when it comes to performance.
 Not to mention helpful support agents.